What Time Do Chickens Go To Bed?

 Chickens can't see in the dark.
 Therefore, they want to be in their roosting spot before dark.
 They follow the position of the sun to know when it is bedtime.
 At twilight, when daylight decreases, they start to be a little nervous and make noises.
 That means your chickens are almost ready to go to bed.
 When the sun descends beneath the horizon at dusk, all chickens go into the coop to roost.
 Chickens are sociable animals, so they all go inside the coop simultaneously.

 To keep your chickens safe from nighttime predators, make sure they go inside the coop each night for roosting and close the coop door.
+You can make your life much easier with an automatic chicken coop door, that closes and opens automatically.

 What time do chickens wake up?